 Totals below include shipping.
 Email us for bulk order prices and international shipping rates.
 Thanks everyone for your business!

-Our Kickstarter campaign has Completed! - Rocket Launcher Kits, Air Rocket Gliders and Folding-Wing Gliders will be available for sale here on this website, once we fulfill all 236 Kickstarter Backers!
-For now, you can pre-order them at the link above.
+Our Kickstarter campaign has Completed! - Rocket Launcher Kits, Air Rocket Gliders and Folding-Wing Gliders will SOON be available for immediate shipping here on this website!

-With over 2000 rockets built and launched this past weekend, Maker Faire Bay Area was a huge success.
+With over 2000 rockets built and launched, Maker Faire Bay Area was a huge success.
 See blog entry for details.
 Rick's talk on the MAKE: Live stage is here on YouTube.

 Exciting things happening here at Air Rocket Works and we're glad to have you a part of the community!